A discovery call is the first of many important conversations that will hopefully end in you closing the deal.

 The discovery call is your first real chance to find out which prospects are worth pursuing and develop quality relationships that lead to sales.
 A great discovery call will identify a prospect’s needs and pain points and build the foundation from which you can develop a personalized value proposition.

-For this reason, it’s vital that sales professionals thoroughly prepare for the call, choose the right questions and deliver the phone call with enthusiasm.
+For this reason, it’s vital that sales professionals thoroughly prepare for the call, choose the right questions and use a reliable calling software like CloudTalk to deliver the phone call with enthusiasm.